Wednesday, September 11, 2019

 Had the extremists stepped back and said something like ‘Maybe a cartoon is not really a big deal so we should go get some sandwiches instead’, this could have been avoided.
 But because that seemingly-impossible notion did not happen, 23 people were killed and injured, including police officers and a maintenance worker who had nothing to do with the cartoon.

-To be fair, the magazine had been warned several times by radicals who foretold something bad happening if they continued to mock their religion.
+To be fair, the magazine had been warned several times by Islamic radicals who foretold something bad happening if they continued to mock their religion.

 Since all factors must be considered, the assailants honestly thought their actions were not only justified but necessary.